-Several research studies carried out in India and abroad confirm the following different motivational factors for women to become an entrepreneur.
-They were family members as major source of inspiration (Padaki, 1994); financial sufficiency (Narmatha et.al.
+Several research studies in India and abroad confirm the following different motivational factors for women to become entrepreneurs.
+They were family members as a major source of inspiration (Padaki, 1994); financial sufficiency (Narmatha et.al.
 (2002); Sivacharan et.al.
 (2015)).
-Meanwhile, Geetha and Ranjani (2017) identified seven factors that highly motivates women entrepreneurs, they were Generation of Income, Economic Independencce, Interest, Self-Dependent, Family Enccouragement, Social status and Self prestige.
+Meanwhile, Geetha and Ranjani (2017) identified seven factors that highly motivate women entrepreneurs; they were Generation of Income, Economic Independence, Interest, Self-Dependent, Family Encouragement, Social status, and Self prestige.
 Simultaneously, Justo et.al.
 (2006) and Badulescu (2010) indicated that motivation among men and women doesn’t vary to start a business and added that women’s need were always unique in business and they were in contrast to men’s need.
-Whereas, Madhumitha and Karthikeyan (2020) reported family support as the key factor which promote women entrepreneurship.
+Whereas, Madhumitha and Karthikeyan (2020) reported family support as the key factor which promotes women entrepreneurship.
 Nevertheless, Alam et.al., (2012, observed that the motivations of women in the entrepreneurial process was not known.

-In India, women were equally populated as male.
+In India, women were equally populated as males.
 But, they were not on par with men.
 Based on a survey done by Female Entrepreneurship Index (2015) among 77 countries, the Female Entrepreneurship Index revealed that India ranked 70.
-It depicted that there was insufficient and unfriendly environment for women entrepreneurship development and growth in India.
-Despite the unfavorable situation prevailing in India, Tamil Nadu possessed greater number of women entrepreneurs.
-To bridge the gap of unknown to known, this study was intended to brought the motivating factors of women involved in entrepreneurship.
+It depicted that there was an insufficient and unfriendly environment for women entrepreneurship development and growth in India.
+Despite the unfavorable situation prevailing in India, Tamil Nadu possessed a greater number of women entrepreneurs.
+To bridge the gap of unknown to known, this study was intended to bring the motivating factors of women involved in entrepreneurship.
 Among different sectors, agriculture was the prime contributor to National Economy.
 Hence women entrepreneurs of agriculture sector were selected.
-The objective of the study is to find out the motivating factors of the women.
+The objective of the study is to find out the motivating factors of women.

 MATERIAL AND METHODS

-The study was conducted in Namakkal district of Tamil Nadu, as it secured second rank in highest female work participation rate (42.8%) (Census, 2011).
-In Namakkal, there were four taluks namely Namakkal (52 enterprises), Paramathi Velur (30 enterprises), Tiruchengode (23 enterprises) and Rasipuram (12 enterprises).
+The study was conducted in the Namakkal district of Tamil Nadu, as it secured the second rank in the highest female work participation rate (42.8%) (Census, 2011).
+In Namakkal, there were four taluks, namely Namakkal (52 enterprises), Paramathi Velur (30 enterprises), Tiruchengode (23 enterprises) and Rasipuram (12 enterprises).
 Out of four taluks, the two major taluks which possessed the highest number of agro-based enterprises were selected (i.e) Namakkal and Paramathi Velur.
-The list of agro- based enterprises existed in Namakkal were collected from District Industries Centre (DIC), Namakkal.
-With reference to the different agro-based enterprises in Namakkal, the top five enterprises which were operated by maximum number of women entrepreneurs were selected.
+The list of agro- based enterprises that existed in Namakkal were collected from District Industries Centre (DIC), Namakkal.
+With reference to the different agro-based enterprises in Namakkal, the top five enterprises which were operated by a maximum number of women entrepreneurs were selected.
 The selected enterprises were grain milling products, food products like papad, grinding of spices, dairy product, vegetable oil and starch product.
 All the 60 women agripreneurs in the two taluks under the five types of agro-based industries were selected as respondents.
 A list of 10 motivational factors were identified for the study, with the help of available literatures, previous studies, opinion survey from the sample respondents and experts’s opinion in the field of agricultural extension and agribusiness.
-The primary data were collected from the selected sample of women agripreneurs through personal interview with the help of a structured schedule during December 2019.
+The primary data were collected from the selected sample of women agripreneurs through a personal interview with the help of a structured schedule during December 2019.

 RESULTS AND DISCUSSION